-The department maintains a shared memory, multi-processor system primarily suited for multi-threaded, CPU intensive programs.
+The department maintains two shared memory, multi-processor systems primarily suited for multi-threaded, CPU intensive programs.
 The computational server euler is a Microway system that has four Intel Xeon E5-4627 CPUs with 40 cores and 1 TB of memory, it is running Ubuntu Linux.
-The server gauss is a Dell R510 system that has two Intel Xeon X5670 CPUs with 12 cores and 128 GB of memory.
-This system is running CentOS Linux.
+The server gauss is a Dell R510 system that has two Intel Xeon X5670 CPUs with 12 cores and 128 GB of memory, it is running CentOS Linux.

 The department also maintains an older shared memory, multi-processor system.
-The current hardware bearing the compute hostname is a Sun Microsystems SunFire V880, with 8 CPUs and 16 GB of memory running Solaris.
+The server compute is a Sun Microsystems SunFire V880, with 8 CPUs and 16 GB of memory running Solaris.

-The department maintains a high performance cluster with 16 nodes and 128 processor cores.
+The department maintains a high performance cluster called cheetah with 16 nodes and 128 processor cores.
 Each node has two quad core Intel Xeon L5420 2.5 GHz CPUs, 16 GB RAM and a TB drive.
 The nodes are connected via Gigabit Ethernet.
 The cluster runs CentOS Linux and features a scheduled/distributed resource management environment using SLURM.
 The department also maintains other smaller clusters.

 The department also utilizes workstations from the teaching lab to form a compute grid.
 The pool of nodes normally includes 32 identical systems each with an Intel i7 CPU, 4 processor cores and 8 GB of memory; by arrangement, additional systems could be recruited to increase the total number of CPUs.

 Storage for departmental servers and workstations is provided by a 8GB/sec Fiber Channel Storage Area Network and Jetstor arrays.
 Online daily backups are available to the end users.
 The storage is further backed up daily to our QualStar LTO tape robot.

 The department computing lab, located on the 3rd floor, comprises two, adjoining spaces.
 The immediate, thirty-two seats are available to undergraduates for work on computer assignments.
 A tiered floor, teaching lab adjoins via restricted access door.
 In addition to allowing for overflow capacity and doubling as an after hours cluster, this second space offers the same audio/visual capabilities of the classrooms and may be reserved in advanced for teaching.
 Laboratory rules and hours are located on our external webpages under Computing Lab.